OCD, Anxiety & Panic

 - Repeating & Praying excessively: Counting, tapping, or saying certain words, prayers, phrases over and over.

-- Arranging/Ordering/Need for Symmetry: Constantly organizing items in a specific order or pattern.
+- Arranging/Ordering/Need for Symmetry: Constantly organizing items in a specific order or pattern, excessive reorganization

-- Food/Eating OCD: ritualized eating behaviors.
+- Food/Eating: ritualized eating behaviors.
 Arranging your food, knife, and fork in a particular order before being able to eat, eating according to a strict ritual.

-- Mental Rumination: Rumination can be a part of anxiety, depression and OCD.
-It’s like a “mental merry-go-round” and is clinically defined by “a repetitive thought pattern in which you think about things over and over from the past, in a continuous loop, as a way to analyze a particular thought and try to find assurance.”
-Rumination tends to consume a lot of mental space and emotional energy, and feels draining to most people.
+- Mental Rumination: Rumination can be a part of anxiety, depression, and OCD.
+Like a “mental merry-go-round.”
+Clinically defined by “a repetitive thought pattern in which you think about things over and over from the past, in a continuous loop, as a way to analyze a particular thought and try to find assurance.”
+Rumination tends to consume a lot of mental space and emotional energy and feels draining to most people.
 Rumination in OCD can show up in many different themes.
-Examples include: Repeatedly replaying or reviewing a past event in your mind in order to analyze it or accurately recall it.
+Examples include repeatedly replaying or reviewing a past event in your mind in order to analyze it or accurately recall it.
 Visualizing the checkout experience from your trip to the grocery store to look for signs that you might have shoplifted.
 Recalling your conversation with a coworker to be sure you didn’t say anything inappropriate.

 Is it Normal or OCD?